ThaleTheGreat/ThalesStardewValleyMods/Festival of the Mundane Redux/Festival of the Mundane Redux Source/README.md

 dotnet build
 ```

-The build output should contain the compiled `ShadowFestival.dll` along with the manifest, data file, i18n files, and assets required by the mod.
+The built DLL mod folder should be named `Festival of the Mundane Redux` and contain the compiled `ShadowFestival.dll` along with the manifest, data file, i18n files, and assets required by the mod.

 ## Compatibility notes